Gav1012/Gav1012.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: UCSC Computer Science Graduate
+role: Computer Science Graduate

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
+  - Web Development
-  - Information Retrieval
+  - Software Engineering

 # Education to show in About widget
 education: